 - Engine and gearbox

 - Fuel pump

-- ACS compressor (LTD model only)

 - CVT

 - Front differential

 - Rear final drive.

 What to Do if Vehicle is Turned Over

 When vehicle is turned over or stays tilted on the side, put the vehicle back on its wheel.
 Inspect vehicle for damages.